nathanhack/golombcompressedset/README.md

 # golombcompressedset
 **golombcompressedset** is Golomb Rice Coded Filter/Set.
-It is similar to a Bloom Filter but with asymptotically better space characteristics for low probability.
+It is similar to a Bloom Filter but with asymptotically better space characteristics for low error probability.
 The **golombcompressedset** specifically uses the Golomb Rice encoding scheme.

 ## Usage
 There are two ways to create a `Filter`.
 The first is using a builder.
 The second is directly via the `New`.